ivanIndjic/BigData/README.md

-# About
+## Big Data Project
-## Application for batch and stream processing large amount of data using Apache Spark and Kafka.
+#### The main goal of this project is to analyze and process large amount of data.
+This goal was achieved using Docker, Kafka and Apache Spark.
-### In this project main goal is to process data from csv files stored in `Data` folder and `producer` folder and using them calculate:
+#### Using these technologies we managed to analyze data and produce informations about following topics:
 - Number of crimes sorted by year
 - Percentage of domestic violence
 - Most dangerous parts of Chicago
 - Most frequent crime acts

-# Start
+### Start
 #### 1. Unzip csv files in producer directory and Data directory

 #### 2. Copy Crimes_-_2001_to_present.csv to HDFS using following commands: